sporritt/mottle/README.md

 Allowed constructor parameters are:

 - **smartClicks** If true, will not report click events if the mouse has moved between mousedown and mouseup.
 - **clickThreshold** Amount of time, in milliseconds, inside of which a mousedown should be followed by a mouseup in order to be considered as a click in a touch device.
+Default is 150ms.
 - **dblClickThreshold** Amount of time, in milliseconds, inside of which two consecutive clicks must occur in order to be considered a double click in a touch device.
+Default is 250ms.

 #### Event Binding